Forest and landscape fires

 First, check the attic and roof surfaces of the buildings.
 If you find sparks or glowing pieces, extinguish them immediately.
-Later, search all rooms and inflammable locations to make sure there is no fire hazard.
+Later, search all rooms and flammable locations to make sure that there is no fire hazard.

 Inform affected parties about things that have been destroyed or spoiled.
 Report any damage to your insurance company and your local government as soon as possible.
-Later it is more difficult to prove the extent of the actual damage.
+It will be more difficult to prove the extent of the actual damage later.
 Owners of houses subject to heritage conservation must also inform the National Heritage Board of the damage.

-- Campfires can be made in the forest only at the designated place or with the permission of the owner.
+- Campfires can be made in the forest only at the designated places or with the permission of the landowner.

-- Before making a fire, examine the legislation of the local government - in the densely populated area, making a fire may be prohibited, or it has been determined what can be burned in the fire.
+- Before making a fire, examine the legislation of the local government – in a densely populated area, making a fire may be prohibited, or it may have been determined what can be burned in the fire.

-- Make the fire on the non-combustible base prepared for this purpose or on non-flammable soil that is cleaned of dried vegetation so that it does not pose a risk to buildings, woodpile, forests or, for example, peatlands.
+- Make the fire on a non-combustible base prepared for this purpose or on non-flammable soil that is cleaned of dried vegetation so that it does not pose a risk to buildings, woodpiles, forests or, for example, peatlands.

-- Keep the surroundings of the campfire or barbecue clean of flammable material to the extent of half a meter so that the open flame, high temperatures or sparks would not ignite it.
-Limit the campfire to with stones or a mound of soil.
+- Keep the surroundings of the campfire or barbecue clean of flammable material to the extent of half a metre so that the open flame, high temperatures, or sparks would not ignite it.
+Limit the site of the campfire with stones or a mound of soil.

-A campfire (over 1m) can be made at least 15 meters away of buildings (houses, sheds, etc.) and of combustible material storage areas (woodpiles, a stack of boards, etc.) and 20 meters from the forest.
+A campfire (over 1 m) can be made at least 15 metres away from buildings (houses, sheds, etc.) and combustible material storage areas (woodpiles, a stack of boards, etc.) and 20 metres from the forest.

-- When making a campfire, observe the direction of the wind so that the sparks do not fall onto the building, the forest, dried vegetation or any other highly flammable material.
-If such a danger exists, make a campfire when the speed of wind is less than 5.4 meters per second.
+- When making a campfire, observe the direction of the wind so that the sparks would not fall onto the building, the forest, dried vegetation, or any other highly flammable material.
+If such a threat exists, make a campfire only if the speed of wind is less than 5.4 metres per second.

-- Soak the dry campfire site and its surrounding with water with before making the fire.
+- Soak the dry campfire site and its surroundings with water before making the fire.

-- Never leave the open fire unattended, let it burn to the end, extinguish it with water, or suffocate it with sand.
-When making a campfire, keep a 6 kg fire extinguisher at hand; it can be replaced with a water bucket (at least 10 liters of water).
-After burning, the firesite should be carefully extinguished to prevent re-ignition.
+- Never leave the open fire unattended.
+Let it burn out fully, extinguish it with water, or smother it with sand.
+When making a campfire, keep a 6 kg fire extinguisher at hand; it can be replaced with a water bucket (at least 10 litres of water).
+After burning, the site of the fire should be carefully extinguished to prevent re-ignition.

-- Making a public fire must be coordinated with the local rescue center of the Estonian Rescue Board.
+• Making a public fire must be coordinated with the local rescue centre of the Estonian Rescue Board.